 FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in memories, which are the read , write and execute operations.
 Hierarchical to: No other components.
 FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.
 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none .
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation TOT shall as a table maniform of $\#C(x)$ is a table in it is list in (T) AT MCA $(2)^{\#}$ as a satisfied by

-Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
-EMT MCA 2 Static attribute initialization
+The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.

-FINIT_NISA.5 Static attribute initialisation Hierarchical to: No other components.
+FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
 FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
 FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below: FMT_MSA.1 Management of security attributes Hierarchical to: No other components.

-- 205 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below: - FMT_MSA.1 Management of security attributes - Hierarchical to: No other components. - FMT_MSA.1.1The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.
+FMT_MSA.1.1The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.

-Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles The TOE shall meet the r below: requirement "Specification of management functions (FMT_SMF.1)" as specified FMT_SMF.1 Specification of management functions Hierarchical to: No other components FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU .
+Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles The TOE shall meet the below: requirement "Specification of management functions (FMT_SMF.1)" as specified FMT_SMF.1 Specification of management functions Hierarchical to: No other components FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU .
 Dependencies: No dependencies